neeraj3030/Scrape/README.md

 This is where Scraping comes handy.

+## Steps
 Scrape through the webpage using beautiful soup & requests in python

-get all the movie links & store them in a pickle (intermediate file )  & then ultimately to a CSV file.
+Get all the movie links & store them in a pickle (intermediate file )  & then ultimately to a CSV file.

+Input user for a specific movie title & search for the corresponding movie link in the csv file obtained above.

 >NOTES : Main working code is [movie.ipynb]() ,
 >   To view notebook files use [nbviewer](https://nbviewer.jupyter.org)